 - 1 C butter

-- 2 1/4 C light brown sugar, packed
+- 2 ¼ C light brown sugar, packed

-- 2 1/4 C oatmeal
+- 2 ¼ C oatmeal

-- 3 tbsp all-purpose flour
+- 3 tablespoon all-purpose flour

-- 1 tsp salt
+- 1 teaspoon salt

 - 1 egg, lightly beaten

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - 2 C semisweet chocolate chips

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.
 Line baking sheets with parchment paper.

-Heat butter and brown sugar together in a 2-quart saucepan over medium-low heat, stirring frequently until smooth (until you don't have the sugary feel under the spoon; 3-5 minutes).
+- Heat butter and brown sugar together in a 2-quart saucepan over medium-low heat, stirring frequently until smooth (until you don't have the sugary feel under the spoon; 3-5 minutes).
 Stir in the oats, flour, salt, egg*, and vanilla.

-Drop cookie batter onto the baking sheets by scant teaspoons about 2 1/2" apart (cookies will spread a lot).
+- Drop cookie batter onto the baking sheets by scant teaspoons about 2 ½" apart (cookies will spread a lot).
 Bake for 5-6 minutes, until lightly golden brown.
 Cool them on the baking sheets while you're baking the next batch, then remove to cooling rack.

 - Spoon about 1 tsp. of the melted chocolate on one side of the matched cookies and lightly press together with the other one.
 Let cool on racks until set.
 Store in a pan with waxed paper between layers so the cookies don't stick together. (update: do not freeze well.
 When thawed they got soggy, so eat when fresh)